devrohanb/react_hooks_movie_app/README.md

-This a Movie App build using the REST API called TMDB.
+This is a Movie App build using the REST API called TMDB.
 Technologies used are :
-  React + Hooks
+  React + Hooks,
-  HTML + CSS
+  HTML + CSS,
-  FETCH API
+  FETCH API,
-  JavaScript
+  JavaScript,
-  REST API
+  REST API,
+  JSON.